 The latest iteration is called VIITA Race HRV.
 In addition to recovery metrics it automatically calculates water demand based on vital signs.
 This is done by combining data of the micro-movement sensor, pulse, heart rate variability, Regeneration status, Stress progression, movement patterns and sleep time and quality.

 Yes, your Fitbit can track HRV, too.
-As long as you own a Charge 3, Charge 4, Inspire HR, Inspire 2, Ionic, a device from the Versa range or Sense.
+As long as you own a Charge 3 or above, Inspire 3 or one of its smartwatches.
 That’s the good news.
 The bad news is that you’ll need a Premium monthly subscription to access the readings.
-It’s all part of the new health dashboard.
+It’s all part of the health dashboard.

 The subscription runs at $9.99 per month or $79.99 per year.
 You’ll get access to raw HRV data which is excellent.
 The info is coming from your wrist so it will not be chest band quality, but it should give a good overview of your stress.
-The Premium monthly subscription gives you access to some other data.
-Most interestingly, for Ionic, Versa range and Sense this includes skin temperature variation.
+The Premium monthly subscription gives you access to some other data such as skin temperature variation.

 With the Forerunner 255 and 955, Garmin has introduced something called HRV Status.
-The recent crop of Garmin watches has had the ability to take HRV measurements in the past, but only on-demand.
+Previously, Garmin watches had the ability to take HRV measurements, but only on-demand.
 The difference now is that these types of measurements are taken while you sleep.
 In the morning you get your average value for the night, and this is compared to your seven day HRV average and your long-term average.
 The latter takes about three weeks to establish.

-At the time of writing, these are the only two Garmin watches with this ability.
-The 955 also has something called the Training Readiness Score.
+These watches also have something called the Training Readiness Score.
 This takes into account your HRV, training status and load, sleep, stress and more to spit out a value between zero and 100.
 It quantifies your level of preparedness to face a hard day of training.

-The Forerunner 255 is a popular runners watch, while the 955 is a more feature-packed version of the same.
-Both are excellent devices that spit out a wealth of health and fitness stats, as well as a boat-load of performance metrics.
-You won’t go wrong if you purchase either of them.
+If you are after a sports watch, you won’t go wrong with a Garmin.
+Their have an excellent range of devices that spit out a wealth of health and fitness stats, as well as a boat-load of performance metrics.

 A measurement is captured when you first wake up in the morning.
 Your Apple Watch will monitor your HRV for one minute and then work out an average.
 It uses its own proprietary algorithm for the calculations.